 1,000 ml IV

-Codes assigned would be CPT code 96365 and 96375.
+The codes assigned would be CPT codes 96365 and 96375.
 Normal saline (NS) will not be coded due to the Zofran infusing during the entire NS time.
-The total time for the infusion of Zofran was 93 minutes, well over the initial 31 minutes to qualify to be coded 96365 CPT code.
+The total time for the infusion of Zofran was 93 minutes, well over the initial 31 minutes, to qualify to be coded 96365 CPT code.